Dr. Vardanush Petrosyan, MD, Dietitian, is a medical professional living and working in Yerevan, Armenia.

 Dr. Vardanush continues her medical practice, but additionally, and more importantly, she continues her social activism in reversing the infiltration of the “western fast food” trends by continuing her advocacy of the healthful benefits of traditional Armenian norms of eating which include plenty of legumes, grains, vegetables, fermented food, and homemade dairy products such as yogurt, butter, etc.

-Drawing inspiration from his native region -- the Middle East, Iran and Armenia -- and utilizing techniques and ingredients from diverse cuisines, Serge brings ...
+Richard Solan Serge Madikians Serge Madikians Draws inspiration from his native region — the Middle East, Iran and Armenia — and utilizing techniques and...